brimdata/super/book/src/command/super.md

 If no input is specified,
 the query is fed a single `null` value analogous to SQL's default input of a single empty row of an unnamed table.

-This provides a convenient means to explore examples or run in a "calculator mode", e.g.,
+This provides a convenient means to run standalone examples or compute results like a calculator, e.g.,
 ```mdtest-command
 super -s -c '1+1'
 ```